casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/shotgun rail/index.md

 title: "Shotgun Rail"
 description: "Where to find the Shotgun Rail and the requirements to obtain it in the Sons of the Forest."
 summary: "Where to find the Shotgun Rail and the requirements to obtain it.
 Click here to learn its location!"
+tags: ["Sons of the Forest", "Shotgun Rail", "POIs", "Item Location", "Map"]
+keywords: ["Sons of the Forest Shotgun Rail"]

 date: 2023-03-05T16:07:57-08:00
 draft: false
-tags: ["Sons of the Forest", "Shotgun Rail", "POIs", "Item Location", "Map"]

 series: ["Item Locations"]
 series_order: 20
 authors: